A Note From Dr. Fields

 I also look for a combination of clicking, popping and/or locking of the jaw.
 Any of these can occur when opening, closing, or both and can shed some light onto the mechanism of dysfunction in TMJ syndrome.
 Popping in the TMJ typically indicates damage in the disc and possibly arthritic changes in the joint (synovitis).

 Treatment for TMJ depends on the diagnosis.
 Adjustment of the TMJ may not be warranted.
+Though, arthrostim of the jaw is typically well tolerated resulting in relief.
 Correcting the posture of the head and neck is usually very helpful and therefore adjustment of the neck and upper back may actually be more beneficial than adjusting the TMJ itself.
-Myofascial release or trigger point therapy (soft tissue techniques) are necessary if the problem is myofascial in nature.
+Myofascial release or trigger point therapy (soft tissue techniques) is necessary if the problem is myofascial in nature.
 Stretches and exercises for the jaw, head, and neck are usually a big part of treatment as well.

 If you have pain in your jaw, or if your jaw clicks/pops/locks, then please reach out to us.